 Nationwide, approximately one-half of Veterans experiencing homelessness have serious mental illness, and 70% have substance use problems.
 This combination can lead to involvement in the criminal justice system, evidenced by the fact that approximately one half of Veterans experiencing homelessness have been justice involved after being discharged from the military (USICH, 2015).
+Recent studies show that approximately one-third of veterans report a history of arrest, compared to one-fifth of the non-veteran population (Council on Criminal Justice, 2023).
 According to the National Alliance to End Homelessness (NAEH), criminal records are a barrier to obtaining housing, and serious mental illness or substance use disorders may affect housing retention (USICH, 2015).